UriNeri/bbmapy/README.md

 # bbmapy

 A Python wrapper for BBTools.
+Current BBMap version: 0.0.41

 ## Installation
 1. Lazy way - Clone this repository, download bbmap, and install the package: